pola-rs/polars/docs/source/user-guide/io/excel.md

 ## Read

 Polars does not have a native Excel reader.
-Instead, it uses external libraries to parse Excel files into objects that Polars can parse.
+Instead, it uses an external library called an "engine" to parse Excel files into a form that Polars can parse.
 The available engines are:

-- xlsx2csv: This is the current default.
+- fastexcel: This reader is based on the Rust [calamine](https://github.com/tafia/calamine) crate and is typically the fastest reader.
+- xlsx2csv: This reader parses the .xlsx file to an in-memory CSV that Polars then reads with its own CSV reader.
 - openpyxl: Typically slower than xls2csv, but can provide more flexibility for files that are difficult to parse.
-- fastexcel: This reader is based on [calamine](https://github.com/tafia/calamine) and is typically the fastest reader but has fewer features than xls2csv.

-Although fastexcel is not the default at this point, we recommend trying fastexcel first and using xlsx2csv or openpyxl if you encounter issues.
+We recommend working with the default fastexcel engine.
+The xlsx2csv and openpyxl engines are slower but do have more features for parsing tricky data.
+These engines may be helpful if the fastexcel reader does not work for a specific Excel file.

 To use one of these engines, the appropriate Python package must be installed as an additional dependency.

 === ":fontawesome-brands-python: Python"

     ```shell
-    $ pip install xlsx2csv openpyxl fastexcel
+    $ pip install fastexcel xlsx2csv openpyxl
     ```

-The default Excel reader is xlsx2csv.
-It is a Python library which parses the Excel file into a CSV file which Polars then reads with the native CSV reader.
-We read an Excel file with `read_excel`:
+The default engine for reading .xslx files is fastexcel.
+This engine uses the Rust calamine crate to read .xslx files into an Apache Arrow in-memory representation that Polars can read without needing to copy the data.

 {{code_block('user-guide/io/excel','read',['read_excel'])}}